keboola/crewai_demo/docs/curl_examples.md

 # CrewAI Content Orchestrator API - curl Examples

+> [!NOTE]
-This document provides examples of how to interact with the CrewAI Content Orchestrator API using curl commands.
+> This document provides examples of how to interact with the CrewAI Content Orchestrator API using curl commands.
+> Replace `YOUR_API_ENDPOINT` in all examples with your actual API endpoint (e.g., `http://localhost:8888` or your deployed API URL).

 ## Table of Contents
 - [Health Check](#health-check)